+Income tax expense in fiscal year 2019 was \$39,000 that resulted from foreign tax and state tax based on gross margin.
 Income tax benefit in fiscal year 2018 was \$0.6 million.
-Income tax expense in fiscal year 2017 was \$58,000 that resulted from foreign tax and state tax based on gross margin.
-In fiscal years 2018 and 2017, the Company continued to maintain a full valuation allowance on deferred tax assets.
+The fiscal year 2018 income tax benefit was due primarily from the release of the tax valuation allowance associated with previously generated alternative minimum tax (AMT) credits due to the Tax Act, offset in part from foreign tax and state tax based on gross margin.
+In fiscal years 2019 and 2018, the Company continued to maintain a full valuation allowance on deferred tax assets.